National Parks

 For families with strollers, try the Riverside Walk at the Temple of Sinawava shuttle stop.
 Find an accessible 2.2-mile roundtrip trail from the Virgin River to the Narrows.

-To explore Zion National Park at a slower pace, try a guided scenic tour aboard a bus to see all the photo-worthy sights and maybe some of the Zion’s mountain goats too.
-Afternoon tours depart from Zion Lodge, three times a week.
+To explore Zion National Park at a slower pace, try a guided scenic tour aboard a bus to see all the photo-worthy sights and maybe some of Zion’s mountain goats, too.
+Afternoon tours depart from Zion Lodge three times a week.

 BARK program